Best Bedroom Locks to Help Maintain Your Privacy

 The UK law on this is vague, but landlords are not obliged to fit locks on bedroom doors.
 You will also need permission from the landlord to fit one as it may damage the door.
 If in doubt just ask and it is always better to be certain rather than end up with a costly bill to remove it.

 The good news is that in most cases, these types of bedroom locks, are relatively cheap to buy and pretty easy to fit, or get fitted.
-There are a few different types of these which I will explain below, and then you can make your own mind which type suits your needs the best.
+There are a few different types of these which we will explain below, and then you can make your own mind which type suits your needs the best.

 Different Types of Bedroom Locks